Learning Enhancement and EAL brochure

-A guide to Inclusion and English as an Additional Language at DBIS.
+A guide to Learning Enhancement and English as an Additional Language at DBIS.

 English as an Additional Language (EAL)

 It gives me great pleasure to introduce the team involved in providing your children with learning opportunities to improve their acquisition of English.

 English as an Additional Language (EAL) refers to learners whose first language is not English or who have had limited exposure to English before joining DBIS.